-How to digitize your DVD collection
+How to rip your DVD collection

 Funny thing is, I rarely watch my DVDs.
 It takes so much more effort than just turning on my Apple TV and hitting "play."
-I do have a few hundred DVDs that I can't watch on any of my streaming services, though.
-So, I figured it was time to digitize my DVD collection so I can watch my movies right in iTunes on Apple TV.
+But that said, I do have a few hundred DVDs that I can't watch on any of my streaming services — So, I figured it was time to digitize my DVD collection so that I could stream my movies on my Apple TV.

+If you don't want to go through the rigamarole of ripping your DVD collection yourself, you can use Vudu and Movies Anywhere to buy low-cost digital versions of many (but not all) of your movies, which you can stream on Apple TV, Amazon Fire TV, and Google Play supported devices.

-Note: This guide is for digitizing your DVD collection.
-We'll have a guide for Blu-Ray discs soon.
+Note: This guide is for digitizing a DVD collection; Please check out our separate guide for digitizing your Blu-Ray discs.

 A comment on copy protection

-Whether or not it's considered fair use to rip a DVD for backup and personal use varied by country.
-Since Apple is a U.S. company and needs to maintain relationships with U.S. studios for iTunes movies and TV content, you can't just rip a DVD on the Mac the way you can a CD.
+Laws vary on whether or not it's considered fair use to rip a DVD you own for backup and personal use, and since Apple is a U.S. company and needs to maintain relationships with U.S. studios for iTunes movies and TV releases, you can't just rip a DVD to your the Mac the way you can with a CD.

 Instead, you have to use third-party software to make it happen.
-When looking for the best software to digitize your DVDs, make sure it includes copyright protection removal for Content Scramble System (CSS), which is the most popular (though not the only) copyright protection method.
+When looking for the best software to digitize your DVDs, make sure it includes copyright protection removal for Content Scramble System (CSS), which is the most popular — though not the only — copyright protection method.

+And while it should go without saying, we don't endorse using the methods below to steal movies you don't own.
+Don't be a jerk.

 Get the right software

-The most important step to digitizing your DVD collection is having the right software.
-I've tested a handful of them and have recommendations for the best.
+Once you're all set with a compatible DVD drive for your movies, the most important step when digitizing your DVD collection is finding the right software.

 MacX DVD Ripper

-I actually only just recently tried out this software, and I'm very pleased with how easy it is to use.
-It looks a little intimidating because there are a lot of options to choose from right out of the gate.
-But, if you trust the software, you can just select the source (your DVD) and click RUN.
+I just recently tried out this software, and I'm very pleased with how easy it is to use.
+It looks a little intimidating because there are a lot of options to choose from out of the gate.
+But, if you trust the software's default settings, you can just select the source (your DVD) and click RUN.

-I haven't yet fiddled with all of its features, but it looks like MacX DVD Ripper provides a lot of options for converting DVDs to digital, including selecting what type of device you want to view the file on (like, iPhone, iPad, or Apple TV).
-You can also rip the full ISO image, which is very nice for some more-advanced users.
+MacX DVD Ripper provides many options for converting your DVD collection to digital files, including selecting the type of device where you'll be playing the final file (i.e. iPhone, iPad, or Apple TV).
+You can also rip the full ISO image — a nice option for more advanced users.

-The one downside I found when using MacX DVD Ripper is that it takes forever to rip a DVD, longer than Handbrake.
+The one downside: MacX DVD Ripper takes forever to rip a DVD — much longer than Handbrake.
 If you're trying to digitize a collection of hundreds of DVDs, you're not going to want to take hours to rip one.

 You can download a trial of MacX DVD Ripper for free, but you can only use it with very limited actions.
 It normally costs $59.95, but is reduced to only $39.95 temporarily.
-If you don't mind the price tag, I recommend it.

-Since MacTheRipper is probably the longest-lived DVD ripper on the market, it has to be mentioned here.
-I've downloaded, and used MTR a handful of times and it is a fantastic piece of software if you're going next-level with digitizing your DVD collection.
-It's got all kinds of incredible features that make it possible for you to turn your DVD disc into a digital file.
-You can really customize how you want it to rip.
+MacTheRipper is likely the longest-lived DVD ripper on the market: I've downloaded and used MTR a handful of times and it is a fantastic piece of software if you need to go next-level with digitizing your DVD collection.
+It's got all kinds of incredible features that make it possible for you to turn your DVD disc into a digital file, and you can really customize how you want it to rip.

-But it's complicated as hell.
-I literally couldn't figure out how to rip a DVD when I first started using it.
-I had to watch half-a-dozen help videos, and still don't totally understand the process.
-I do think it's worthwhile if you're looking for a more advanced way to digitize your DVD collection, but can't attest to how well all of the features work because the user interface is abysmal.
+But it's complicated.
+I couldn't figure out how to rip a DVD when I first started using it: I had to watch half-a-dozen help videos, and still don't completely understand the process.
+I do think it's worthwhile if you're looking for a more advanced way to digitize your DVD collection, but the user interface is abysmal.

 You can download a demo version of MacTheRipper 5 from MacUpdate (click the "Download" button right under the MTR banner.
 It's a little confusing because there are about a half-dozen "download" buttons on that page).
-But if you want the full version, you'll have to email the developer directly.
+If you want the full version, however, you'll have to email the developer directly.
 He will email you back with instructions on how to send him a "gift" via PayPal, at which point he will send you back a license key.

 RipIt

 RipIt is another popular choice for digitizing your DVDs.
 It is very easy to use and you can quickly rip complete archives of your DVDs.
 You can also compress the DVD files if you want to send them to your iPhone and save some space.
 I like that this is a set-it-and-forget-it kind of software.
 Just load your DVD and click "Compress" (you have to compress it in order to make it compatible with iTunes, otherwise, it just makes a .dvdmedia file).
 RipIt does the rest of the work.
 It doesn't have as many features as MacX DVD Ripper, and especially not as many as MTR, but it's also a lot less expensive.
-The full version costs just $24.95.
-You can try it before you buy it, for 10 rips, if you want to see whether it's worth your coin.
+The full version costs just $24.95, and you can try up to 10 DVD rips before you buy it.

 Put it into iTunes